 But, before I continue, I do want to state that I in no way want this to become a feminist rant (don't worry, we'll define "feminist" in a bit).
 Unfortunately, when the subject of the sexes comes up, it is often assumed that women are going to complain about how little they make, or how little help their husbands are around the house, or how unequal society still is in its treatment of women compared to men.
 And these women would be right to complain.
 All of these things are true.
 Women really are left out of full participation in society, at least in the part of society we reward (the outside world, not housework and childcare).
 Women didn't even get the vote until 1920 (that would be the 19th Amendment).
 So a rant would not be out of place, because inequality is mainly a female issue.
 You don't see many men clamoring to adopt the roles females occupy, crying about how they aren't able to take on traditional female roles, or make as little as women, or be patronized like women are.
 Men, who hold the power in society, are probably content to let the subject of inequality between the sexes rest.
 But what men also don't realize is that they, too, suffer, from these rigidly defined behavior expectations for the sexes.
-Take a look at the video, "A Call to Men."
-Tony Porter tells it like it is, and gives his own personal experiences with the costs of being male in our society.
+You might recall what Tony Porter had to say in the video "A Call to Men."
+We really can't have women's liberation without male liberation, and that liberation from rigid sex role expectations would benefit everyone.